Las Ánimas de Valdivia

 Club de Deportes Las Ánimas, is a Chilean sports club based in the city of Valdivia, Los Ríos Region.
-The club was founded on Octubre 4, 1942, and took its name from the Las Ánimas neighborhood, located at the north side of the city.
+The club was founded on October 4, 1942, and took its name from the Las Ánimas neighborhood, located at the north side of the city.

 The basketball branch is the most important of the club; boxing, table tennis, & amateur football being the other ones.
 The football branch played at the third level league between 1994 and 1996.